Gregcop1/ng-named-routes/README.md

 ## Configuration

-Give some name to your routes by adding an extra property `name` in their declaration:
+Give some names to your routes by adding an extra property `name` in their declaration:
 ```
 export const appRoutes: any[] = [
   { path: 'login', component: LoginComponent, name: 'login' },